Mad Science is looking for STEM Workshop Instructors to conduct engaging and interactive classroom instruction on various scientific topics.

 Job Title:

-Counseling Psychology Adjunct Faculty/ San Jose Campus Program The University of San Francisco (USF) is a private, urban university with a global perspective that educates leaders who will fashion a more human and just world.
-The core mission of the University is to promote learning in the Jesuit tradition.
-The University offers undergraduate, graduate, and professional students the knowledge and skills needed to succeed and the values and sensitivity necessary to serve others.
-The University draws from the cultural, intellectual, and economic resources of the San Francisco Bay Area and its location on the Pacific Rim to enrich and strengthen its educational programs.
+Spring 2023 Adjunct Faculty - Teacher Education Department (San Jose Branch Campus) Our Mission: The University of San Francisco (USF) is a private, urban University with a global perspective that educates leaders who will fashion a more humane and just world.
+The University offers undergraduate, graduate, and professional students the knowledge, skills, and values needed to be leaders in their field, life-long learners, and in service to others.
+USF draws from the cultural, intellectual, and economic resources of the San Francisco Bay Area and its location on the Pacific Rim to enrich its educational programs.

 Full Job Description: